Overview

 Objective

 The objective of this course is to better understand the problems created by excessive and/or unnecessary information in an aircraft logbook.
-What information is required to be included in a logbook; is vital for the aircraft’s Airworthiness; and how this information is crucial in valuing an aircraft for sale.
+What information is required to be included in the aircraft’s Permanent Record; what information is vital for the aircraft’s Airworthiness; and how this information is crucial in valuing an aircraft for sale.

 Applicability